-NESET is an advisory network of experts working on the social dimension of education and training.
+NESET is an international advisory network of experts working on the social dimension of education and training.
 The social dimension of education refers to the potential of education and training systems to reduce poverty and enhance equity and social inclusion, laying foundations for the development of more prosperous and more cohesive European societies.
 It was set up to contribute to the improvement of European-level policy development and cooperation in education and training in order to support and supplement the efforts of the Member States to improve and modernise their education systems.

 This website is the main channel for dissemination of the Network‘s outputs.
 It is aimed at experts, policy-makers, researchers and other stakeholders working on the social dimension of education and training worldwide.

 The European Commission’s Directorate-General for Education and Culture initiated the continuation of the network as the successor to NESSE (2007-2010), NESET (2011-2014) and NESET II (2015-2018).
 The Network’s scientific coordinator is Dragana Avramov.
-Counting with an experienced team of project managers and researchers capable of ensuring the highest standards of quality, PPMI is responsible for the administration of the NESET network.
+Counting with an experienced team of project managers and researchers capable of ensuring the highest standards of quality, PPMI is responsible for the administration, dynamization and expansion of the NESET network.